microsoft/adaptive-testing/README.md

 Once we have opened a test tree browser, we can navigate to specific topics of interest and then add new tests specifically targeted at our current model.
 Clicking 'Suggest tests` in a topic proposes a large number of new tests targeted at the current model that we can add to the test tree if we like.

-**Image showing many suggetions in a topic where the current model does not fail.**
+**Image showing many suggestions in a topic where the current model does not fail.**

 After multiple rounds of test suggestions AdaTest learns to find failures of the target model within the current topic.